arielberg/meshilut/cms-core/README.md

 ### contentTypes.json
 Legacy content types (modules are preferred).

-## Usage
+## Quick Start

+### Option 1: Setup Wizard (Recommended)

+1. **Run Setup Wizard**
+   - Open `/cms-core/init/index.html` in your browser
+   - Follow the step-by-step wizard to configure your CMS
+   - The wizard will test your GitHub token and save configuration

+2. **Access Admin Panel**
+   - After setup, go to `/cms-core/admin/index.html`
+   - Start creating content!

+### Option 2: Manual Configuration

-1. Configure `config/appSettings.json` with your GitHub credentials
+1. **Configure** `config/appSettings.json` with your GitHub repository
+   - See `CONFIGURATION.md` for detailed setup instructions
+   - You'll need a GitHub Personal Access Token with `repo` scope
-2. Enable modules in `config/modules.json`
+2. **Enable modules** in `config/modules.json`
-3. Access admin panel at `/cms-core/admin/`
+3. **Access admin panel** at `/cms-core/admin/index.html`
+4. **Login** with your GitHub username and Personal Access Token
-4. Create content using the admin interface
+5. **Create content** using the admin interface
-5. Content is stored in GitHub and rendered as static HTML
+6. Content is stored in GitHub and rendered as static HTML

+For detailed configuration steps, see `CONFIGURATION.md`.

 ## Development